Where to watch the Australian Open? Check here.

 Now ranked 34, she had a bad 2019 but is still a player that everyone will want to avoid in the early rounds.
 Muguruza is another player that has struggled for consistency.

 The American had a poor 2019 but is certainly someone that the top players will want to avoid in the early part of the draw.
 Her start to 2020 has also been poor, but like in her previous Grand Slam win, she is capable of putting results together out of seemingly nowhere.

 STS and the Australian Open

 At STS, you can find all the latest and best odds for the first Grand Slam of the year.
-Be sure to check our Australian Open promo for the chance to get a £5 free bet!
+Be sure to check our Australian Open promo for the chance to get a £5 bonus bet!
 Take a look at our betting bonuses.